MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODataAccessGovernanceInsight.md

 ### -ReportType

-Specifies the time period of data of the reports to be fetched i.e., fetch 'Snapshot' reports or 'RecentActivity' reports
+Specifies the time period of data of the reports to be fetched i.e., fetch 'Snapshot' reports or 'RecentActivity' reports.

 ```yaml
 Type: ReportTypeEnum